nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### Getting there is a cultural and technical challenge
+### Getting there is a *cultural* and *technical challenge*

 Cultural, because we need to get over old habbits, change our way of working.

-Technical, because the first steps to a better code base are the hardest.
+Technical, because the first steps to a better code base are the hardest, and skills have to be learned.

 ---